Andalus-ICPC/aoj-judger/README.md

-# Andalus JUdge Server Installation Guide
+# Andalus Judge Server Installation Guide

 This is a brief guide on how to install the Andalus Judge Server on your machine.